Bukharovsi/chess/README.md

 ## Known bugs
  - no horses
- - every chessman moves like a horse (it jumps over another chessmen
+ - every chessman moves like a horse (it jumps over another chessman)

 ## Unknown bugs
 I suppose it has a lot ot them :)